colefichter/KindleNoteExtractor/README.md

 Usage
 -----

-Via USB connection, copy find Documents\My Clippings.txt on your kindle and copy it somewhere local, e.g. your desktop.
+Via USB connection, find Documents\My Clippings.txt on your kindle and copy it somewhere local, e.g. your desktop.

 From this folder, run: